Past Celebrations

 In the previous 21 years, we are proud to have brought smiles to the faces of more than 15,000 homeless children by treating them to Broadway shows during the holiday season.
 At times we have taken over entire theaters, with over 1,000 children from shelters watching the performance.
 These magical evenings buoy the spirit of the children and make them feel special and wanted throughout the year, despite their circumstances.

 Lion King on BroadwayIn 2022, we took 150 children to see Disney’s Aladdin on Broadway.
-In December 2019, NYCCHP took 500 children to the IMAX Theater at AMC Lincoln Square to see Frozen 2!
+In summer 2019, we treated children froom two shelters to a day in the sun: first, they explored the Long Island Aquarium in Long Island and then Westhampton Beach Performing Arts Center.
+In December that year, NYCCHP took 500 children to the IMAX Theater at AMC Lincoln Square to see Frozen 2!
 In 2018 we took 900 children to see the Broadway musical King Kong gave each one dinner and gifts from Santa.

 In 2017 we treated 700 children to Charlie and the Chocolate Factory at the Lunt-Fontanne Theatre.
 In addition to a backpack & educational supplies, every child was given a jumbo chocolate bar by Santa — and, of course, a Golden Ticket!